andwxh/UTF-8-checker/README.md

 # UTF-8 checker
 A simple command-line script to check file if it obey the rule of UTF-8 bytes.
-If check failed, report the first wrong byte.

-**TODO**: Use bitwise operations instead of string start_with?
+If check failed, report the position of first wrong byte.